bnm3k/mem/docs/02_matrix_multiplication.md

 ![row-major traversal vs column-major traversal](assets/mm/traversals.svg)

-It is still the same from a correctness perspective (addition of doubles is commutative) and it still does the same amount of work from a theoretic/complexity perspective (`O(MN)`).
+It's still the same from a correctness perspective (though I'm not quite sure addition of doubles is commutative, but let's assume).
+And it still does the same amount of work from a theoretic/complexity perspective (`O(MN)`), particularly if we treat referencing random memory as a constant operation.
 However, its "actual" performance is quite poor compared to the prior row-by-row version.
 Given how 2-D arrays are laid out, it fails to take advantage of spatial locality.
 In fact, if `N` is set to the size of the cache, each inner-loop addition requires a fetch from a lower level and might even evict previous rows that we'll need to access again when summing up the next column.
 All these make the performance gap quite evident.

-When carrying out a benchmark to demonstrate the performance gap between summingrow-by-row vs column-by-column, I get the following results:
+When carrying out a benchmark to demonstrate the performance gap between summing row-by-row vs column-by-column, I get the following results:

 ![sum by row vs by col](assets/mm/sum_by_row_vs_by_col.svg)